The ads above are Google-sponsored.

-In the older Clymers book on Airheads, early-on in the book, where it shows the basics of checking out the bike, & how to start the engine, etc., there is a sketch/photo of the clamshell type of air cleaner housing, with the 'choke' (enrichener) lever on it.
-Clymers PROBABLY (guessing here) mistakenly took AUF from some long-ago BMW diagram/sketch, and decided that AUF meant OFF ....after all, they look like they should sound close to the same, when spoken.
+In the older Clymers book on Airheads, early-on in the book, where it shows the basics of checking out the bike, & how to start the engine, etc., there is a sketch/photo of the Airhead clamshell type of air cleaner housing, with the 'choke' (enrichener) lever on it.
+Clymers PROBABLY (I am guessing here) mistakenly took AUF from some long-ago BMW diagram/sketch, and decided that AUF meant OFF ....after all, they look like they should sound close to the same, when spoken.
 They also might have taken the idea from markings.
 Thus, quite a few folks wondered why their Airheads were so hard to start, and after starting, why they ran so lousily.
 They were using the choke backwards.
 I well remember some instances of that in old inquiries, and I also remember someone asking "how" he could have attached his bike's cables and carburetor levers backwards!
 Clymers kept publishing the wrong information.
 Clymers (which sent copies and pre-publication copies to ME ... for editing of Classic K bikes and Airheads ... which I ended up refusing to do, for various reasons) finally re-wrote the entire section of the manual.

-Bitte, Danke: Please, thank you... bitte also means You Are Welcome.
+Bitte, Danke: Please, thank you.
+Bitte also means You Are Welcome.
 Bitte comes from bitten,' to ask for'.
 Joe explained about dankeshoooon (pronunciation) to mean Thank ya kindly, from schön, which means pretty.

-DIN: Not a German word, and certainly not the same as the English word for loud confused noise; and, also not the numerical exposure index for photographic exposure (similar to ASA as used in the USA)...but...DIN as used with our German motorcycles is an abbreviation (acronym) for German word(S).
+DIN: Not a single German word, and certainly not the same as the English word for loud confusing noise; and, also not the numerical exposure index for photographic exposure (similar to ASA as used in the USA).
+DIN as used with our German motorcycles is an abbreviation (acronym) for several German words.
 Deutsches Institut fur Normung.
-Same as Deutsche Industrie Normen.
-It is the standards body's that developed Euro standards for things.
+You can use it also to be Deutsche Industrie Normen.
+It is the group that developed Euro standards for things.
 Sometimes DIN is almost slangly used as "Das ist Norm".

-ESEITE: this side, or this end
+ESEITE: this side, or this end.

-Spark advanced.
+Frühzündung: Spark advanced.
 F dot flywheel mark on pre-1981 bikes.
 Z line clutch carrier mark on 1981+ bikes.
-The mark is seen via spark triggered strobe light aimed at the timing port near the oil dipstick by raising the RPM slowly until the timing no longer continues to advance, this point is about 2000 RPM on the early STOCK ATU on /5 models, and 3000 RPM on models after the /5 ATU changes.
+The mark is seen via spark triggered strobe light aimed at the timing port near the Airhead oil dipstick by raising the RPM slowly until the timing no longer continues to advance, this point is about 2000 RPM on the EARLY STOCK ATU on /5 models, and about 3000 RPM on models after the /5 ATU changes.
 There are a number of mechanical advance versions, so if your /5 maximum occurs at 3000, don't be alarmed.

-Farben: Colors. color legends are included, with English translations, on BMW schematics.
+Farben: Colors.
+Color legends are included, with English translations, on BMW schematics.
 For paint, HELL means light and DUNKEL means DARK.